Faculty in the Department of Medicinal Chemistry and Pharmacognosy

 and molecular target assays.

-Pauli, Guido F.: Associate Professor, Department of Medicinal Chemistry and Pharmacognosy, Ph.D.
-(1993) Heinrich Heine–University Düsseldorf; Pharm.D., 1988, Philipps University Marburg.
+Pauli, Guido F.: Professor and University Scholar, Department of Medicinal Chemistry and Pharmacognosy, Ph.D.
+(1993) Heinrich Heine–University Düsseldorf; Pharm.D., 1988, Philipps University Marburg..

 Research interests: Within the realm of modern